aditocco2/EECE590X/README.md

 Problem sets 1 through 12 were made in the Spring 2025 semester by Zack Kornreich, Mary Ronan, and Sara Williams.

-Problem sets 13 through 28 are in development in the Fall 2025 semester by me, Angelo DiTocco.
+Problem sets 13 through 28 are in development by me throughout the Fall 2025 semester.